jaureguio/coursesPlayground/javascript/react/kcd-react-beginners-guide.md

 There is a library called 'react-error-boundary' that provides a 'ReactErrorBoundary' object with an 'ErrorBoundary' component as property that we can use to reproduce the class component boilerplate shown in the snippet above with additional optimizations.

 ## Use the Key Prop When Rendering a List with React

+When rendering a list of React elements, React asked us to set an unique `key` prop for each of the React elements.
+This is required as an optimization and for React to work properly when re-rendering the components.
+This key will allow React to keep track of the element between re-renders (was the element removed, relocated or added?), making possible for example of *keeping track of the focus on an element that changes its order on the list*.

+  - It is important that the key value is unique and exclusive for each item even between re-renders (this means that its index on the array will not be a valid key prop, for example).
+  - When a `key` prop is not provided, or an invalid value is, we are going to be dealing with strange bugs in our application.
+React will compare the items in the previous JSX provided to generate the elements to render (by using a reference to this JSX code) and the new items provided to be rendered; React won't be able to tell differences between elements if one is removed or the order is changed between re-renders, so element values could be swapped/mixed unexpectively.